-4 United Nations, Handbook of National Accounting: Links between Business Accounting and National Accounting, Series F, No. 76, Statistics Division, New York, 2000.
-In certain countries where the accounting standards are more aligned with statistical guidelines, adjustments can be made at a low level of homogeneous groupings, referred to as intermediate systems of account.
-For instance, in France, the corporate accounting is formally linked to statistical guidelines through a charter of accounts.
+4 United Nations, Handbook of National Accounting: Links Between Business Accounting and National Accounting, Series F, No. 76, Statistics Division, New York, 2000.
+In certain countries where accounting standards are more aligned with statistics guidelines, adjustments can be made at a low level of homogeneous groupings, referred to as intermediate systems of account.
+For instance, in France, corporate accounting is formally linked to statistics guidelines through a charter of accounts.